asvin-io/asvin-docs/docs/source/tutorials/Fed4FIRE-Experiments.rst

                 tar cvfz asvin_stage2.tar.gz asvin.py UserDetails.json Dockerfile

-        The control server has a web interface through which the user can create a docker image using the tar file generated which will be deployed it to the Docker registry.
+        The control server has a web interface through which the user can create a docker image using the tar file generated, which will then be deployed to the Docker registry.

 4. Monitoring the Experiment
         In the Experiment Monitoring interface, a new experiment can be created using one of the docker images from the Docker registry.

-        While creating the experiments, you should provide the runtime arguments for the python code and also mention number of pods (parallels) to run on the Kubernetes cluster.
+        While creating the experiments, you should provide the runtime arguments for the python code.
+Else, the code runs with the default arguments as mentioned previously.
+Also, the user should mention number of pods (parallels) to run on the Kubernetes cluster.

         .. image:: ../images/Fed4FIRE/control-server_new-experiment.JPG
                 :width: 325pt
                 :align: center
+        Number of parallel pods running on the cluster can be changed anytime while the experiment is running.

 5. Analysis of results in Grafana
-        Image running on the experiment saves following values in the influxdb server.
+        Tha asvin API stack image running in the experiment saves following values in the influxdb server.

         1. Total requests to Version controller, Blockchain, and IPFS servers
         2. Total successfully served requests from Version controller, Blockchain, and IPFS servers